Eze-Falana/Eze-Falana/README.md

    - **[Project Link](https://github.com/Eze-Falana/File-Permissions-in-Linux)**

 ### 5. **Vulnerability Assessment Report
-   -**Description**:A written report that explains how the vulnerable server is a risk to business operations and how it can be secured.
+   -**Description**:A written report that explains how the vulnerable server is a risk to a small business and how it can be secured.
    **[Project Link](https://github.com/Eze-Falana/Vulnerability-Assessment-Report)**